coderefinery/installation/_linux/05-make.md

 title: Make
 ---

+Make is a standard tool on Linux systems and should already be available.
-Install make using your default distribution package manager.
+If not, install make using your default distribution package manager.
 For Debian/Ubuntu run:

 ```shell